GLPRL/AdvProg1-5/README.md

 Each one of them is required for correct functionality and connectivity of the server.
 #### Run the server with:
 ```
-./server.out <file> <port>
+./server.out <port>
 ```
-- file: Name of the CSV file.
-Must be in the same directory as project files.
 - port: A valid port in range of 0-65535.
 We will check at runtime.

 #### Run instructions for client:
 ```
 ./client.out <ip> <port>
 ```
-- ip: Must be 127.0.0.1 (Unless client is run on a different computer)
+- ip: 127.0.0.1, Unless client is run on a different computer)
-- port: A valid port in range of 0-65535.
-We will check at runtime.
+- port: A valid port in range of 0-65535, used to connect to the server.

-  For correct connection, client port must be different than the server port, if on same station.
-   (Don't forget **not** to write with the triangle brackets)

 ## General implementation details
 ### Distance Algorithms

-In this project, we created a Main file, which will handle all the basic requirements - Building the vectors according to the user's input as command line arguements,
+We have a server, which will accept new clients and work with each one on a seperate thread, saving their data in a new class, called Client.
+The data of each client will be made of items to classify, classified items, options of the algorithm to use and more, as all of the above is used to communicate and help the server to proccess the data, maintaining communications with the client as well.

 The algorithms implementation reside in Algorithms.cpp source file.
 There is also a header file Algorithms.h for this source file which the main includes in order to have access to the algorithms.